astrosites/astrosites.github.io/_pages/tutorial.md

 ![](/tutorial/images/background-changed.jpg)

 ## Continuing Edits

 We've shown you how to edit the basic components of this template.
 You should now be able to edit this template to your heart's content!
 You can also find another template that better suits your tastes and needs and start editing it in a similar way.

 # Summary

+Hopefully using this tutorial you've been able to get a website set up for yourself.
+If you are interested in using a different template, you can check out other templates [here](https://html5up.net/).
+If you are interested in other tools to make websites, you can find additional information [here](/building-options/).